rosmo-robot/rosmo-robot.github.io/build.md

 These Qwiic cables connect the rangefinder and line following sensors to the Motor driver.

-**Miswiring is the motors is the most common cause of problems when assembling the Rosmo Robotrobot.**
+**Miswiring is the motors is the most common cause of problems when assembling the Rosmo robot.**

 **Wheels**
     .. image:: assembly/tires.jpeg